michalpuskac/etl-pipeline-for-ecommerce-data/README.md

 ## 📄 Description

 This project implements a simple ETL (Extract, Transform, Load) pipeline to process data from the public [DummyJSON](https://dummyjson.com/) API.
-The goal is to download data about users, products, and carts, transform it using Pandas, and prepare it for loading into a relational database (Load phase to be implemented).
-The project serves as a portfolio demonstration of ETL principles and working with tools like Python, Pandas, and SQLAlchemy (planned) for a portfolio.
+The goal is to download data about users, products, and carts, transform it using Pandas, and load it into a relational SQL database.
+The project serves as a demonstration of basic ETL principles and working with tools like Python, Pandas, and SQLAlchemy for a portfolio.

 ## ⚙️ Features